pmessina/ApartmentDataAnalyzer/README.md

 # ApartmentDataRepository

 Purpose:
-The idea of the Apartment Data project is to compare apartment data prices and square footage.
+The idea of the Apartment Data project is to compare distances from the work place to different plot points on a google map.
+In addition, I would like to compare apartment rent prices and square footage.

 Functionality: